-Many women seek out Hormone Replacement Therapy (HRT) to battle the effects of Menopause and Perimenopause.
-This article discusses the role of HRT, specifically Estrogen, in Anti-Aging.
-So let’s dig in, does HRT make you look younger?
+This article discusses the role of HRT, specifically Estrogen, in Healthy Aging.
+So, does HRT make you look younger?

 What is HRT?